Having problems with Galaxy Buds? Learn how to restart or reset your earbuds to make them work properly, even without a phone!

 How to Factory Reset Your Samsung Galaxy Buds

-- Open the Samsung Wearable app.
-Locate and select “About Earbuds.”
+- Scroll down to locate and select “About Earbuds.”

 - Choose the “Reset” option.

 - The app will ask if you want to proceed.
 Tap “Reset” to confirm your choice.

 This process is the same for Android and iOS devices, so it should be easy to follow.
 Once you’ve completed the reset, you can pair your earbuds with your phone.

 How to Reset Your Samsung Galaxy Buds Without a Phone